-Density bonuses are a common way of incentivizing development by allowing projects to include more units than would otherwise be allowed under the General Plan or zoning if the project meets specific local or statewide goals.
+Density bonuses are a common way of incentivizing the development and production of housing by allowing projects to include more units than would otherwise be allowed under the General Plan or zoning if the project meets specific local or statewide goals.
 The Development Code, Section 19.04.030, allows the City to grant a density bonus under three provisions:

-- Affordability Bonus.
-Developments that provide affordable housing may receive a density bonus per Cal.
-Govt.
-Code § 65915 when a developer provides at least 20 percent of the project's units for lower-income households; 10 percent of the units for very-low income households; or 50 percent of the units for qualifying senior households (Cal.
-Civil Code § 51.2).
-If granted, the developer must sign an affordable housing agreement.
-The City must also provide and grant at least one regulatory concession or incentive set forth in the code. - Amenity Bonus: Developments that provide amenities deemed beyond the minimum required by the City may receive a density bonus of no more than 15 percent.
-This bonus applies to developments in the RU, RM, RMH, RH, CO-1, CO-2, CG-2, and CR-2 zones.
-Qualifying amenities include architectural features promoting luxury multi-family projects, additional landscaping, additional open space, attached garages, additional recreational facilities, and/or day care facilities.
-These incentives are intended to improve the quality of life for San Bernardino residents. - Senior Citizen Bonus.
+- " Affordability Bonus.
+Proposed developments that provide affordable housing may receive a density bonus when a development is proposed that meets the requirement of state density bonus law (Cal.
+Govt. § 65915 et. seq.) and receive regulatory concessions and incentives as part of that application.
+The City's ordinance is currently out of date and has not been revised in many years (see discussion that follows).
+In 2014, the City granted a 35% density bonus for the 76-unit Valencia Vista along with regulatory concessions. - Amenity Bonus: Projects that provide amenities beyond the minimum required by the City may receive a density bonus of up to 15 percent.
+This bonus applies to projects in the RU, RM, RMH, RH, CO-1, CO-2, CG-2, and CR-2 zones.
+Qualifying amenities include architectural features promoting luxury projects, additional landscaping or open space, attached garages, additional recreational facilities, and/or day care facilities.
+In 2018, the City approved a 25% density bonus for the 84-unit Weir Road project (MC-1505). - Senior Citizen Bonus.
 The City has a significant senior population and therefore allows senior citizen housing and senior congregate care housing that are built in multi-family zoning districts to receive a density bonus of up to 50 percent greater than that allowed in the zone, with a market feasibility study and a conversion plan.
 Such residential uses can also receive a density bonus of 50 percent if located in selected commercial zones pursuant to an approved conditional use permit.

+It should be noted that many affordable housing developers in San Bernardino have not requested density bonuses as affordability goals and funding applications were approved without them.
+However, it is recognized that the City's density ordinance has not kept pace with new state law.
 State density bonus law continues to be expanded to include other qualifying conditions, including units for income-qualified college students, transitional foster youth, disabled veterans, homeless persons, or even moderate income condominiums or age restricted mobile home parks.
-In light of these amendments to state law, the Housing Plan proposes a program to amend the municipal code to ensure consistency with Cal.
-Gov't Code §§ 65915 to 65918.